Last Updated on 26/04/2025

 2. Receptionist

-A receptionist is a great point of contact when someone has a brick-and-mortar business.
-The first person, a customer, will see when they walk into an office is probably a receptionist or someone checking in customers.
+A receptionist is a valuable point of contact for individuals with a brick-and-mortar business.
+The first person a customer sees when they walk into an office is probably a receptionist or someone checking in customers.

-Since it would be hard for this version of a point of contact to be with the customer every step of the way, other strategies can help this role be quite successful at being a point of contact.
+Since it would be challenging for this version of a point of contact to be with the customer every step of the way, other strategies can help make this role quite successful as a point of contact.

-For example, give receptionists superb training so they can connect the customer with the correct person without having to be shuffled around.
-By empowering the receptionist with the information they need, this role can excel at being a point of contact.
+For example, provide receptionists with superb training so they can connect customers with the correct person without having to be shuffled around.
+By empowering the receptionist with the necessary information, this role can excel as a point of contact.

 3. Technical Support Hotline

-People who call a technical support hotline are probably already upset that they must call about something in the first place.
+People who call a technical support hotline are likely already upset that they need to call in the first place.

 Being the point of contact when working with tech support can be a challenge.
 However, with the right attitude and personality, this role can help the company they work for see positive outcomes.